Flu(Influenza) in Adults

 What is flu?
 The causes explained

-The viruses that cause the flu are known as influenza type A, influenza type B, and influenza type C.xxii Influenza type A is found in many species including humans, pigs, and birds; while types B and C mostly occur in humansxxiii ( Although dogs and pigs5 have been known to be infected with type C).
+The viruses that cause the flu are known as influenza type A, influenza type B, and influenza type C.xxii Respiratory syncytial (sin-SISH-uhl) virus, or RSV, is a common respiratory virus that usually causes mild, cold-like symptoms.
+However, RSV can cause serious illness in infants, some young children, and older adults.
+Influenza type A is found in many species including humans, pigs, and birds; while types B and C mostly occur in humansxxiii ( Although dogs and pigsv have been known to be infected with type C).
 The illness passes from person to person through droplets in the air when people sneeze or cough.

-Worldwide, annual flu epidemics are estimated to result in about 3 to 5 million cases of severe illness1.
-Children are more likely to get the flu than adults under the age of 65.4
+Worldwide, annual flu epidemics are estimated to result in about 3 to 5 million cases of severe illnessi .
+Children are more likely to get the flu than adults under the age of 65.iv

 Although anyone can get the flu, some people are at a higher riskxxiv of developing complications.
 They include: